IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Mac OS X or Linux is required because the setup scripts assume the presence of standard Unix utilities.

-Windows is not well supported, unfortunately, but Vagrant and Minishift environments are described in the :doc:`windows` section.
+Windows is gaining support through Docker as described in the :doc:`windows` section.

 Install Java
 ~~~~~~~~~~~~